snkashis/android-docs/CONTRIBUTING.md

 ⚠️ **Note**: please refer to this repo's [README.md](https://github.com/mapbox/android-docs/blob/mb-pages/README.md#installation) to make sure you have properly cloned the repo, otherwise the submodule references will not load properly.

 #### Update examples

-1. Make and commit your changes in the proper repo.
+1. Make and commit your changes in the proper demo repo.
-2. `git submodule update --remote examples/maps` (or `examples/navigation`) to update the submodule.
+2. Move into this repo (`cd android-docs`) and `git submodule update --remote examples/maps` (or `examples/navigation`) to update the submodule.
 This should typically point to the latest commit in master.
 3. `git add examples/maps` (or `examples/navigation`) to stage the submodule update.
-4. `git commit -m "Bumped examples submodule for <some reason>"``
+4. `git commit -m "bumped examples submodule for <some reason>"``

+After commiting the bumped submodule(s), any updates to code snippets for _existing examples_ will automatically update on the related example page.
+For any _new examples_ that were recently added to the demo app and do not already have a dedicated example page in this repo, you will need to follow the steps below to create a new example page.

+#### Add a new example

 Each example requires three pieces: (1) a code snippet, (2) visual assets, and (3) a Markdown file.